main_window. This is the

 am_event, and they will be passed on to each callback.
 This means that you should always have your callbacks take

 **kwargsin order to account for unknown parameters.
-This feature is particularly useful to prevent feedback loops - if you ever find yourself in a situation where you need to broadcast an event from your callback, you can add an argument which you can use as a flag not to recurse any further.
+This feature is particularly useful to prevent feedback loops - if you ever find yourself in a situation where you need to broadcast an event from your callback, you can add an argument that you can use as a flag not to recurse any further.

 instance.project.am_objand then send off an event.
 Combined with the event publication model, this provides an efficient way to build responsive UIs that follow the principle of least access.